 - Metal acts as a mirror to radio waves and can both block signals in some directions and reflect them further in another direction.

-- Drywalls dampens signals slightly, whereas brick walls dampens signals significantly.
+- Drywalls dampens signals slightly, whereas brick walls dampen signals significantly.

 - Simple windows may let signals through with little loss, whereas tinted glass or modern windows with UV-blocking coatings may cause significant signal loss or act as signal-mirrors.

-Alternatively if the installation surface is partially metal, i.e. a metal sheet incorporated in a wooden structure, placing the sensor half way on the metal surface and half way on the wooden surface will positively effect the sensors internal antenna, resulting in better range.
+Alternatively, if the installation surface is partially metal, i.e. a metal sheet incorporated in a wooden structure, placing the sensor halfway on the metal surface and halfway on the wooden surface will positively affect the sensors internal antenna, resulting in a better range.